snailmusic/PDOME/README.md

 ## How do I submit a module?
 Pull a request with your module, don't forget to provide info!
-For credit, you can just put a comment somewhere in your patch
+For credit, you can just put a comment somewhere in your patch Hopefully it could be transfered to patchstorage :o

 ## How do I use it?
 Open the ___MAIN.pd file in [purr data](https://github.com/agraef/purr-data/releases) and type the names of modules from [here!](https://docs.google.com/spreadsheets/d/1W3OMbGNt6REjvP3rH48MQznLSRbST7z1T2rHSlaP9qo/edit?usp=sharing)